-Council meetings are held on the third Monday evening of each month at 6.30pm.
-It is at these meetings that major decisions affecting our functions, policies and budget are made.
+Council meetings are held on the third Tuesday evening of each month at 6.30pm.
+It is at these meetings that major decisions affecting Council's functions, policies and budget are made.
 These meetings are held in Council's Chambers at Menangle Street, Picton and the public are welcome to attend.
-Council Meetings are also live webcasted via our website.